 27. Start a venture which organises courses about how to build your own house extension or loft conversion.
 Hold the courses during the weekends at the construction site of an extension or conversion.
 Or a bed and breakfast house could be hired out of season for a week long course.

-28. Begin a craft business which makes either souvenir or normal tea cosies.
+28. Begin a craft business which makes either souvenir or normal tea cosies, or other knitted or crafted items.
 Find suitable retail outlets to stock your cosies.
 You might, for example, make souvenir tea cosies for tea rooms and cafes to sell to their customers.

 30. Learn how to make soft toys with the long term objective of being able to earn money from teaching others.
-Eventually, teach solo students, classes or use diagrams to teach by post.
-Also, bring out a postal course which teaches people how to design their own soft toys.
+Eventually, teach solo students, classes or use diagrams to teach by post or other courses.

-31. Become a calligrapher of poems.
+31. Good with the pen?
+Become a calligrapher of poems.
 Earn money from calligraphy by scribing: 1) poems by commission for poets and sweethearts; 2) classic poems like 'Desiderata', 'Charge of the Light Brigade', etc., and selling them as gift products; 3) poems of local origin and selling as souvenirs.

 32. If you have the artistic ability, sketch or produce ink drawings of private houses.
 Get work by calling on households in the nicer parts of town and showing potential customers samples of your work.
 Also offer customers a framing service.